digitalocean/container-blueprints/DOKS-CI-CD/README.md

 1. A working domain that you own.
 This is required for exposing public services used in this guide (including GitHub webhooks).
 Make sure to also read the DigitalOcean [DNS Quickstart Guide](https://docs.digitalocean.com/products/networking/dns/quickstart), as well as the additional how to's on this topic.
 2. A working `DOKS` cluster running `Kubernetes version >=1.21` that you have access to.
 The DOKS cluster must have at least `2 nodes`, each with `2 CPUs`, `4 GB` of memory, and `20 GB` of disk storage.
 For additional instructions on configuring a DigitalOcean Kubernetes cluster, see: [How to Set Up a DigitalOcean Managed Kubernetes Cluster (DOKS)](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers/tree/main/01-setup-DOKS#how-to-set-up-a-digitalocean-managed-kubernetes-cluster-doks).
 3. A [Git](https://git-scm.com/downloads) client, to interact with GitHub repositories.
+4. [Doctl](https://docs.digitalocean.com/reference/doctl/how-to/install), for interacting with DigitalOcean API.
-4. [Kubectl](https://kubernetes.io/docs/tasks/tools) CLI, for `Kubernetes` interaction.
+5. [Kubectl](https://kubernetes.io/docs/tasks/tools) CLI, for `Kubernetes` interaction.
 Follow these [instructions](https://www.digitalocean.com/docs/kubernetes/how-to/connect-to-cluster/) to connect to your cluster with `kubectl` and `doctl`.
-5. [Helm](https://www.helm.sh), for interacting with Helm releases created by the DigitalOcean 1-click apps used in this tutorial.
+6. [Helm](https://www.helm.sh), for interacting with Helm releases created by the DigitalOcean 1-click apps used in this tutorial.
-6. [Argo CLI](https://argo-cd.readthedocs.io/en/stable/cli_installation), to interact with `Argo CD` using the command line interface.
+7. [Argo CLI](https://argo-cd.readthedocs.io/en/stable/cli_installation), to interact with `Argo CD` using the command line interface.
-7. [Tekton CLI](https://tekton.dev/docs/cli/#installation), to interact with `Tekton Pipelines` using the command line interface.
+8. [Tekton CLI](https://tekton.dev/docs/cli/#installation), to interact with `Tekton Pipelines` using the command line interface.
-8. [Knative CLI](https://knative.dev/docs/install/client/install-kn), to interact with `Knative` using the command line interface.
+9. [Knative CLI](https://knative.dev/docs/install/client/install-kn), to interact with `Knative` using the command line interface.
+10. [Kustomize](https://kustomize.io) is extensively used in this guide, and at least some basic knowledge is required.
+You can follow the [official DigitalOcean tutorial](https://www.digitalocean.com/community/tutorials/how-to-manage-your-kubernetes-configurations-with-kustomize) as a starting point, as well as some real world examples.

 ## Getting to Know Kaniko